Reitz Memorial High School: History

 In 1922 Francis Joseph Reitz pledged one million dollars for the school to be built, for which he was presented with the insignia of Knight and Knight Commander of the Order of Pius IX.
 The original, main building was built three stories high of Ohio gray brick and elaborate trimmings of Indiana limestone with a Tudor-Gothic design.
 On New Year's Day, 1925, Reitz Memorial High School, with its 18 classrooms, auditorium that was used as a gymnasium as well as a cafeteria, library, candy store, parlor, and a large recreation room, it was dedicated by Bishop Chartrand of Indianapolis.
-Classes began on January 5, 1925, with the Brothers of The Holy Cross from Notre Dame University teaching the boys and the Sisters of Providence teaching the girls, each on separate floors.
+Classes began on January 5, 1925, with the Brothers of The Holy Cross from the University of Notre Dame teaching the boys and the Sisters of Providence teaching the girls, each on separate floors.

 In 1969, a new addition was completed.
 The new wing extending along Bennighof Avenue came with expanded first and second floors, a new gym, band room, and library.
 The new gym could hold up to 2,000 people.

 In 1998, a new addition, costing roughly $5 million was added to the western part of the building.
 The new wing, also known as "the west wing", added eight more classrooms, two art studios, two science labs, a wrestling room, a second, smaller auxiliary gymnasium, and a new media center.
 The final renovations increased the student capacity to 900 students.